TechnicalPursuit/TIBET/doc/markdown/tibet-test.1.md

 command delegates to `karma start` to run your tests.

-If `karma` isn't installed or the `--karma` flag is false (the default) tests will run in the context of headless chrome if found.
+If `karma` isn't installed or the `--karma` flag is false (the default) tests will run in the context of headless Chrome.

 In both cases (karma or headless) you can specify a particular test target object or test suite to run as the first argument to the command.
 If you need to specify both a target and suite use `--target` and `--suite` respectively.

+You can use a wide variety of targets to scope your tests.
+For example, `APP`, `APP.hello`, and `hello:`  will all resolve and test your entire APP-rooted set of tests, the application's `hello`-rooted tests, or the `hello`-namespace.
+Essentially any "root" object path works like a wildcard specification for all tests rooted at that object.

 You can limit testing to a particular case or set of cases by using the `--cases` parameter.
 Both `--suite` and `--cases` accept either a string or a regular expression in JavaScript syntax such as `--cases /foo/i`.

+Ultimately this command marshals a call to the TIBET client which uses reflection and other metadata to determine the specific tests to run.
+Those tests are then invoked and the output is passed back to the CLI.

-For headless testing output is to the terminal in colorized TAP format by default.
+For headless testing output to the terminal is in colorized TAP format by default.
 Future versions will support additional test output formatters.

 ## OPTIONS